LambdaTest/documentation/docs/lambdatest-running-your-first-selenium-test.md

 ### Step 2: Update the dependencies

-Before proceeding forward, run the below command to update the outdated dependecies
+Before proceeding forward, run the below command to update the outdated dependencies

 ```bash
 mvn versions:display-dependency-updates